RootPSWD/eden/README.md

 # eden
-A Replugged Theme based from "NYRI4/Couve", "Comfy-Themes/Discord", and "NYRI4/LilyPichu".
+A Replugged Theme based from nothing yet.